Faculty Personnel Procedures Support

-This site provides guidance, forms, and resources to support Montclair State University full-time faculty as they prepare for reappointment, tenure, promotion, sabbatical, range change, and other personnel actions.
+This site provides guidance to support full-time faculty as they prepare for reappointment, tenure, promotion, sabbatical, range change, and other personnel actions.
 Adjunct faculty appointment occurs on a semester-by-semester basis and is managed by department, school, and college, though also governed by collective bargaining agreements.

 Personnel Procedures & Resources

-Timelines and official templates for all personnel actions for Tenure-Track and Teaching Faculty are maintained on the Administrative Calendar, which is updated by the Academic Personnel Services Team (led by Mary Colon) every summer.
+Timelines and official templates for all personnel actions for Tenure-Track and Teaching Faculty are maintained on the Administrative Calendar, which is updated every summer.
 Timelines are negotiated by the University and AFT Local 1904, and require careful attention by candidates and reviewers.

 Almost all personnel procedures are executed through the Interfolio system.
 With some variation by process, the Inferfolio process begins with a case assignment by Academic Personnel Services.